Categories of Special Interest

 1790 - 1810

-Terraced three-storey house over exposed basement, built c.1800, having three-bay ground floor and two-bay upper floors, part of terrace of ten similar houses.
-M-profile slate roof hidden behind parapet wall with granite coping and dormer to rear pitch.
-Lead box hopper and downpipe with lead brackets breaking through parapet to east end.
-Yellow brick and rendered chimneystacks to both party walls with clay pots.
-Red brick walls laid in Flemish bond on painted granite plinth course over rendered basement wall.
-Tinted red brick walls laid in English garden wall bond to rear elevation with two cantilevered corrugated-iron projections.
-Gauged brick flat-arched window openings with patent rendered reveals, painted granite sills and replacement uPVC windows throughout.
-Round-headed stairs windows to rear, one having timber sash window and both having plain fanlights.
-Gauged brick round-headed door opening with moulded surround and painted masonry Ionic doorcase.
-Replacement hardwood panelled door flanked by engaged Ionic columns on replacement plinth blocks supporting fluted lintel cornice and plain fanlight.
-Door opens onto concrete platform and concrete step, bridging basement, enclosed by wrought-iron railing and cast-iron corner posts.
-Basement area enclosed by wrought-iron railing on granite plinth wall and steel gate giving access via steel steps.
-Rear site enclosed by tall rendered wall with timber gate off St. Margaret’s Avenue.
+Terraced three-storey house over exposed basement, built c.1800,having three-bay ground floor and two-bay upper floors, and part of terrace of ten similar houses.
+Three-storey flat-roofed return to rear.
+M-profile slate roof hidden behind rebuilt parapet wall with granite coping.
+Red brick chimneystacks to both party walls with clay pots.
+Red brick walls laid in Flemish bond, smooth rendered to ground floor on painted plinth course over rendered basement wall.
+Smooth render finish to rear elevation.
+Gauged brick flat-arched window openings with patent rendered reveals and granite sills.
+Replacement uPVC windows to second floor, replacement one-over-one pane timber sliding sash windows elsewhere.
+Possibly original timber sash windows to rear elevation including round-headed nine-over-six pane window opening to stairs with replacement fanlight, and eight-over-eigth pane windows elsewhere.
+Round-headed door opening with original timber doorcase.
+Original flat-panelled timber door flanked by timber pilasters and diminutive timber brackets to timber lintel and with plain fanlight.
+Door opens onto concrete platform with three concrete steps bridging basement enclosed by wrought-iron railings.
+Basement area enclosed by wrought-iron railing on granite plinth wall.
+Rear site enclosed by tall rendered wall off St. Margaret’s Avenue.

 This three-storey townhouse was built as part of a terrace of ten similar houses of elegant Georgian proportions.
-It is one of only two houses with an Ionic doorcase.
-It also retains its railings to the entrance and basement and rainwater goods and the façade composition, which contributes to the original appearance of one of the earliest terraces on the North Circular Road.
+It retains an early timber doorcase and original railings and contributes to the appearance of what is one of the earliest terraces to be built on the North Circular Road.